rcghpge/capstoneproject/docs/Capstone_Blueprint.md

-# Capstone Technical Documentation (Core Blueprint Dgraft)
+# Capstone Technical Documentation

 ## Overview

-This document provides a preliminary structured blueprint and framework for integrating **SQL/SQLite**, **Python ML pipelines**, and **Tableau dashboards** into a cohesive, reproducible body of work.
+This document provides a preliminary structured blueprint and framework in Markdown format for integrating **SQL/SQLite**, **Python ML pipelines**, and **Tableau dashboards** into a cohesive, reproducible body of work.
 The goal is to demonstrate an end-to-end workflow from raw data ingestion to final model deployment and visualization, ensuring reproducibility, stability, and interpretability in the high-dimensional setting (p ≫ n).
-It serves as a baseline for formulating this body of work.

 ---